Satan's Slave (1976 film): Writing and casting

-The plot for the film, which was originally titled Evil Heritage, was devised by Warren and the Youngs and expanded by screenwriter David McGillivray, whom Warren had first met while editing Her Private Hell.
-It was adapted from one of Warren's abandoned projects for AIP: a film titled The Naked Eye, which had been intended to star Vincent Price.
+The plot for the film, originally titled Evil Heritage, was devised by Warren and the Youngs and expanded by screenwriter David McGillivray, whom Warren had first met while editing Her Private Hell.
+It was adapted from one of Warren's abandoned projects for AIP: The Naked Eye, which had been intended to star Vincent Price.
 McGillivray completed the script in nine days.
-Warren did not want the film to end with the revelation that Catherine had simply had a nightmare as he viewed dream sequences as clichéd.
+Warren did not want the film to end with the revelation that Catherine's experiences were merely a nightmare as he thought that dream sequences were clichéd.

 Warren said that Candace Glendenning, whom he had seen in Tower of Evil (1972) and other films, was "always [his] first choice" to play Catherine.
-Stephen was harder to cast due to the character's complexity; Martin Potter, who had recently played the title role in the TV serial The Legend of Robin Hood, was hired after first-choice actor Michael Gothard withdrew late in pre-production.
-Potter researched psychopathic behaviour to gain a better understanding of his role.
+The role of Stephen was harder to cast due to the character's complexity; Martin Potter, who had recently played the title role in the TV serial The Legend of Robin Hood, was hired after first-choice actor Michael Gothard withdrew shortly before filming began.
+Potter researched psychopathic behaviour to gain a better understanding of his part.
 Michael Craze, who plays Catherine's boyfriend John, had appeared in Warren's 1965 short film Fragment.